codelabspro/unicorn-stack/README.md

 # Unicorn Stack
-Unicorn Stack is a realtime SaaS written in Elixir, Phoenix, LiveView
+Unicorn Stack is a modern tech stack for implementing modern realtime solutions powered by AI.